This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Patients with Faith Report Better Physical Health

 The study compared different types of psychological and spiritual reactions patients had to living with cancer.
-While some were mostly angry and felt they were being punished, those who found a sense of peace and transcendence with having cancer, reported feeling better physically.
+Some patients were angry, feeling like they were being punished; however, patients who found a sense of peace and transcendence about their cancer reported feeling better physically.

 Faith as Social Support

 They suggested people with strong faith are more likely to have a strong social support system.
-This network of people provides not just spiritual support, but also practical everyday help in the form of meals, chores, and rides to treatment and doctor appointments.
+This network of people not only provides spiritual support.
+A spiritual network can also offer practical help in the form of meals, chores, and rides to medical appointments.

 Religious Belief and Cancer Survival Rates

-Faith is something that has an elusive power.
-It is not easy to measure, but people who believe in God, who attend religious services, who are spiritual, and who belong to a religious community, fare better when diagnosed with any type of cancer, including mesothelioma.
-It can be easy to lose faith during this difficult time, but holding on to belief can have a powerful and positive impact.Get Your FREE Mesothelioma Packet
+Faith and spirituality are not easy to measure; however, people who believe in God and belong to a religious community fare better when diagnosed with cancer, including mesothelioma.
+It can be easy to lose faith in the face of a cancer diagnosis, but having faith can have a powerful and positive impact.Get Your FREE Mesothelioma Packet

 Mary Ellen Ellis has been the head writer for Mesothelioma.net since 2016.
 With hundreds of mesothelioma and asbestos articles to her credit, she is one of the most experienced writers on these topics.
 Her degrees and background in science and education help her explain complicated medical topics for a wider audience.
 Mary Ellen takes pride in providing her readers with the critical information they need following a diagnosis of an asbestos-related illness.